-Over the past few years, we have seen a huge rise in the number of states and countries that have altered their opinions when it comes to the benefits of legalizing CBD, and after working on the program since April 2016, Pennsylvania finally opened their patient application program at the back end of 2017!
+Over the past few years, we have seen a huge rise in the number of states and countries that have altered their opinions when it comes to the benefits of legalizing CBD, and after working on the program since April 2016, Pennsylvania finally opened their patient application program in late 2017!

-*[Update: as of July 2018, several dispensaries are now open and operational in the state for medical marijuana cardholders.
-In addition to selling THC products, most dispensaries sell CBD oil and high-CBD marijuana strains and edibles].
+*Update: as of early 2019, dispensaries are now open and operational in the state for medical marijuana cardholders.
+In addition to selling THC products, most dispensaries sell CBD oil and high-CBD marijuana strains and edibles.

-The Pennsylvania medical cannabis application program offers protection to qualified/registered patients from state penalties relating to the possession or use of medical marijuana.
+The Pennsylvania medical cannabis application program offers protection to qualified/registered patients from state penalties that relate to the possession or use of medical marijuana.
 It also offers a more structured and regulated system for patients using cannabis and CBD as a medical treatment.

-This is of course fantastic news for long-suffering residents of Pennsylvania who have been struggling with debilitating medical conditions and relying solely on hit-and-miss prescription medication!
+This is of course fantastic news for long-suffering residents of Pennsylvania who have been struggling with debilitating medical conditions and relying solely on hit-and-miss prescription medications!

-CBD is one of the main cannabinoids found in the marijuana plant, and it has spent many years overshadowed by THC – the compound that delivers the famous “high” associated with marijuana.
+CBD is one of the main cannabinoids found in the cannabis plant, and it has spent many years overshadowed by THC – the compound that delivers the famous “high” associated with marijuana.

 Unlike THC however, CBD is almost entirely non-psychoactive meaning it does not alter the state of mind of the user.
 CBD is extracted using different processes, but CO2 extraction produces by far the purest, safest, and most effective end products.